Financial-Times/n-heroku-tools/README.md

-    configure [options] [source] [target]               gets environment variables from Vault and uploads them to the current app scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [options] [app]                           provisions a new instance of an application server destroy [options] [app]                             deletes the app from heroku deploy-hashed-assets [options]                      deploys hashed asset files to S3 (if AWS keys set correctly) deploy-static [options] <source> [otherSources...]
+    configure [options] [source] [target]               gets environment variables from Vault and uploads them to the current app scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [options] [app]                           provisions a new instance of an application server review-app [options] [app]                          create a heroku review app and print out the app name created destroy [options] [app]                             deletes the app from heroku deploy-hashed-assets [options]                      deploys hashed asset files to S3 (if AWS keys set correctly) deploy-static [options] <source> [otherSources...]
 Deploys static <source> to S3.
 Requires AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env vars